jmduke/jmduke-jekyll/_posts/2019-03-11-tips-on-technical-interviews.md

 layout: post
 title: Tips on technical interviews
 ---
 I've done seven mock interviews in the past two weeks.
-(I've also done a whole bunch of other mock interviews prior to that, and roughly ~two hundred Actual Interviews.)
+(I've also done a whole bunch of other mock interviews prior to that, and around two hundred actual interviews.)

-Here are some common threads on feedback that I've given candidates.
+Here are some common trends in feedback that I've given candidates.
 None of these are prescriptive or exhaustive, but in general candidates who do these things provide more positive signal than those who don't.

 ### Ask clarifying questions before starting implementation.

-There is no more common screw-up I see in the first three minutes of an interview than a candidate's first impulse being to write code.
+The most common flaw I see in the first three minutes of an interview is a candidate's first impulse being to write code.
 Jumping straight to implementation is almost always a negative signal; just like in real life, you want to spend time sussing out the domain and making sure you understand all the ramifications of the prompt.

 A really easy tactic for this: restate the problem to your interviewer and ask them to confirm your understanding!
 This takes, like, thirty seconds, demonstrates that the two of you are on the same page, and gives you confidence that you understand the problem being asked.